-With all of that said, if you’re visiting on or after November 8, 2019, you will find that 75% of the Walt Disney World theme parks are decorated and some of the resorts are decorated.
-If you visit a week after that, you’ll still find 75% of the parks decorated, but now half of the resorts will also be decorated.
+By November 8, 2021, you will find that the 3 of the 4 Walt Disney World theme parks are either partially or fully decorated and some of the resorts are decorated.
+If you visit a week after that, you’ll have the same amount of in-park decorations, but now half of the resorts will also be decorated.
 Another week and the resorts will be totally decorated.
 Visit for Thanksgiving week or at any point in December, and everything at Walt Disney World will be decked out for Christmas!

 Finally, a few plugs.
-First, our freeVacation Kingdom at Christmas eBook is available for download!
+First, our free Vacation Kingdom at Christmas eBook is available for download!
 This free eBook is 90 pages, with 100+ photos, and tons of great tips & info for the holiday season at Walt Disney World.
 For more details on how to get this totally-free ebook, click here.
 Did we mention that it’s free?! 😉

 What do you think of Walt Disney World’s ‘process’ for getting decked out for the holidays?
-Is November 8 too early for Christmas decorations?
+Is November 8, 2021 too early for Christmas decorations?
 Are you excited to experience the holidays at WDW?
 Any questions we can help you answer?
 Hearing your feedback is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!